 The fact is that African countries need to make their own way.
 Bodies like the NLCR should be working tirelessly to keep bettors safe.
 Yet still, it is common for fraud to occur and no one to be held accountable.

-Football betting is popular in Nigeria and all of Africa; all bettors ask for is a safe industry.
+Football betting is popular on Nigerian betting sites and all of Africa; all bettors ask for is a safe industry.
 Governments seem unsure how or are unable to provide that safety.
 However, it isn’t all hopeless.
 The NLCR proved that it is capable of resolving issues.
 The question is why more of these occurrences aren’t being handled with as much enthusiasm.

 It would be nice to see sweeping changes made going forward.
 If African countries allow online betting, they should also be capable of controlling the market.
 New policies are needed, as well as regulators capable of taking action.
 In many cases, regulatory bodies cannot even act against badly behaving corporations.